Physiotherapy for Back Pain

 The Many Causes of Back Pain

 Back pain can have many causes, and it can sometimes be difficult to determine exactly what the cause is.
 There are different structures in your back that could be responsible, from muscles and discs to nerves, ligaments and joints.
 Finding the underlying cause of back pain can be tricky.
 Your brain can get confused about what's actually hurting, so a herniated disc might feel like a bruised muscle.
-This is why seeing a doctor is important if you're experiencing back pain.
+This is why seeing a doctor or physiotherapist is important if you're experiencing back pain.
 They can conduct a thorough examination, and you will have the opportunity to describe your pain so that they can work out a likely cause.

-How Physiotherapy Can Treat Back Pain
+How Physiotherapy Approaches Back Pain

 Lower Back Pain